Henry Grey, 2nd Earl of Tankerville

-Henry Grey, 2nd Earl of Tankerville, 7th Lord of Powys (1418/1419 – 13 January 1449/1450) was an English peer.
-He was the son of John Grey, 1st Earl of Tankerville and his wife Joan Charleton, co-heiress and 6th Lady of Powys.
+Henry Grey, 2nd Earl of Tankerville (1420 – 5 January 1450) was an English peer.
+He was the son of John Grey, 1st Earl of Tankerville and his wife Joan Charleton, the 6th Lady of Powys as co-heiress of her father Edward Charlton.

 Life

-He became the 2nd Earl of Tankerville on 22 March 1420/1421 and was invested as a Knight in 1426.
+He became the 2nd Earl of Tankerville on 22 March 1421 (12 March 1420 under the English calendar at the time) and was invested as a knight on May 19 1426.

 Tankerville had Sir Gruffudd Vychan summarily executed in Powis Castle in 1447, in violation of a safe conduct given.
 It is not known whether he suspected Vychan of Yorkist sympathies, whether it was in retribution for the death of Sir Christopher Talbot at Sir Gruffudd's hand, or whether he wished to eliminate Vychan's claim to Powis.

 Marriage and issue

-He married Antigone Plantagenet, legitimized daughter of Humphrey of Lancaster, 1st Duke of Gloucester.
+He married Antigone Plantagenet, legitimised daughter of Humphrey of Lancaster, 1st Duke of Gloucester.
 By her he had three children: